Time is not a Healer, but it Sure Makes Hindsight 20:20: Related Work

-Finally, the idea of Santoro and Widmayer~\cite{santoro_time_1989} to consider computability questions in a synchronous setting with message-omission faults inspired the developement of the general message-adversary model of Afek and Gafni~\cite{afek_simple_2015}, who present another message adversary equivalent to wait-free shared memory and use it to obtain a simple proof of the asynchronous computability theorem.
+Finally, the idea of Santoro and Widmayer~\cite{santoro_time_1989} to consider computability questions in a synchronous setting with message-omission faults inspired the development of the general message-adversary model of Afek and Gafni~\cite{afek_simple_2015}; they present a message adversary equivalent to wait-free shared memory and use it to obtain a simple proof of the asynchronous computability theorem~\cite{borowsky_generalized_1993,saks_wait-free_2000,herlihy_topological_1999}.